Skilled Legal Assistance For Injured Workers In The Lake Charles Area

-People who work in chemical plants, warehouses, factories and other industrial environments in Louisiana often must deal with dangerous conditions.
+People who work in chemical plants, warehouses, factories and other industrial environments in Louisiana must often deal with dangerous or deadly conditions.
 Knowing that these workplaces are potentially more dangerous, however, does not mean that these workers have to give up all of their rights.
 Federal and state safety standards are in place to protect workers from those risks, and when those regulations are ignored, workers can be seriously hurt or killed as a result.

 - Scaffolding and ladder accidents

 - Dangerous chemicals and toxic exposure

 - Defective machinery or other equipment

 - Auto accidents in the scope of employment

 - Construction site accidents

 While workers’ compensation benefits may apply in these cases, those benefits are usually not enough to cover the wide range of medical expenses — as well as lost wages — that are suffered by an injured person in an industrial accident.

 At Lee M. Schwalben, M.D., J.D., LLC, all injury claims are handled on a contingency basis.
 This means that if you don’t win, you pay no attorney fees.
 Connect with us online or call us today to schedule your free initial consultation, and learn how we can help you with your industrial accident or toxic exposure case.
 Call our Lake Charles office at 337-494-5757 or our Baton Rouge office at 225-763-7777.